Pdoyejide/alx-zero_day/0x03-git/README.md

-This is the first directory of git in the zero alx project
+This is the readme file of 0x03-git